theobald-software/theobald-software.github.io/content/_en/yunio/sap-connection.md

 Password of the SAP user.

 **Request credentials from callers when running services**<br>
-If this checkbox is active, the SAP credentials entered in **User** and **Password** are not applied.
+If this checkbox is active, SAP credentials are used to restrict service access.
-Instead, SAP credentials need to be provided via basic authentication when executing an extraction.
+Any valid SAP credentials can be passed via Basic Authentication to allow access to a yunIO service.

 {: .box-note }
 **Note:** To use *Request credentials from callers when running services* the [*Anonymous Access*](./server-settings#anonymous-access) option must be activated.